We'll invoice you for the balance

 warm, with that sweet, sweet flavor you won't want to rock

-about a month for us to get through our list and
+about a couple months for us to get through our list and

 build your pedal.

 US orders will be sent via USPS Priority Mail (signature

 International orders will be sent USPS Global Priority (where

 We will not declare your package at a lower value for customs;

 be prepared to pay your country's import duty when you receive

 uncommonly rich swirl."